samurai4n6/DSUcsc842/README.md

 -If the field databaseFilename is found within a plist file, this is the file name for the needed Sqlite3 database.
 The speciifed folder is searched recursively for the database file.

--If the database file is found the EVENT_RECORDS table is queried for hte fields JSON, TIMESTAMP_MS, LATITUTDE, LoNGITUDE.
+-If the database file is found the EVENT_RECORDS table is queried for hte fields JSON, TIMESTAMP_MS, LATITUTDE, LONGITUDE.

 -Generates a temporay JSON object of the data.